queryluke/masseffect-5e/static/data/rules/01-05-how-to-play.md

 #### 1. Roll the die and add a modifier.
 Roll a d20 and add the relevant modifier.
 This is typically the modifier derived from one of the six ability scores, and it sometimes includes a proficiency bonus to reflect a character’s particular skill.
 (See
-<a href="needsLink!!!">Step-By-Step Characters</a> for details on each ability and how to determine an
+<nuxt-link to="/phb/rules/character-creation">Step-By-Step Characters</nuxt-link> for details on each ability and how to determine an
 ability’s modifier.)

 #### 2. Apply circumstantial bonuses and penalties.